 The purpose of the Associate in Science in Teacher Preparation Program is to provide a clear path for students who want to become teachers in the state of North Carolina.
-Students have the opportunity to take the first two years of their teaching program at the community college, with the goal of trying to grow local teachers who will stay in the area to teach once they have completed their degree.
+Students have the opportunity to take the first two years of their teaching program at the community college.
+The goal of the program is to grow local teachers who will stay in the area to teach once they have completed their degree.
 Every effort will be made by the community college and articulating universities to provide local spaces for teacher practicums and student teaching experiences in order to assist students in developing strong local ties with educators in the area.